Parczew partisans

-The Parczew partisans were fighters in irregular military groups participating in the Jewish resistance movement against Nazi Germany and its collaborators during World War II.
+The Parczew partisans were Jewish fighters in irregular military groups participating in the Jewish resistance movement against Nazi Germany and its collaborators during World War II.
 The name of the partisan force, coined by the Holocaust historians, is borrowed from the Parczew forest located a short distance away from Lublin, halfway to the town of Sobibór, the location of the Sobibór extermination camp during the Holocaust in occupied Poland.
 The Jews who managed to escape from the camp hid in there along with the considerable number of Jewish families of the Lublin Ghetto.

 The area including Parczew and Włodawa counties near Lublin in the General Government became one of the primary battlefields of the Jewish partisan movement.
 An area of forests and lakes with few passable roads, the Parczew forests were an ideal location for partisan activity.
 Notable partisan leaders included Ephraim (Frank) Bleichman, Harold Werner, and Shmuel (Mieczysław) Gruber.
 Werner and Gruber were second-in-command to Yechiel Grynszpan, who led Jewish forces in the Parczew forest, and Bleichman was one of Grynszpan's two platoon commanders.

 The same forest constituted the main base of the non-Jewish Polish partisan movement as well.
 Such high concentration of resistance including Gwardia Ludowa (GL), Bataliony Chłopskie (BCh), and Armia Krajowa (AK) was possible only due to strong material support from the surrounding counties.